 - If your children (or more specifically YOU) cannot live without your wake-up podcast, music or special tone, then put the phone on Do Not Disturb or Airplane mode.

 I hate to product drop, but Amazon Alexa or other similar devices are great alternatives to a phone as a wake-up mechanism.
-They offer media upon wake up but no media contact throughout the night.
+They offer media upon waking up but no media contact throughout the night.
 We got an Alexa as an alternative to our son’s searching YouTube for music content.
 Now they can search for music content and not be on a screen.
 We LOVE it!
 They LOVE it!

 Social media for modern teens is note writing, phone calls, late-night slumber parties all rolled into one.
 We must figure out how to make technology and social media work for our homes, our families, our values, and our children.
 When we are true to our values and act from our love for our children, things might be bumpy, but they generally do work out.